Jeswanth21001768/Read-from-CSV/README.md

 ~~~
 '''
 Program to read contents from a csv file
-Developed by: SRIJITH R
+Developed by: jeswanth
-RegisterNumber: 21004191
+RegisterNumber: 21001768
 '''

 import pandas as pd